 You don’t have to engage in full sexual intercourse to get an STI, though it is the most common mode of transmission.
 STIs like HPV and Herpes can be transmitted through simple skin-to-skin contact during foreplay and kissing, respectively.

-Blood-borne viruses like Hepatitis B and HIV can also be transmitted through blood-to-blood contact, like sharing needles and getting tattoos through unsterilised tattooing equipment.
+Blood-borne viruses like Hepatitis B and HIV can also be transmitted through blood-to-blood contact, like sharing needles.

 Getting an STI doesn’t have to be overly serious.
 After all, most STIs can be cured with medication, and others can be managed with the right treatment and care.
 But getting an STI and leaving it untreated is where the trouble starts.